sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 5. Is the client actually using the authenticated users session?
 6. Does the same query return rows when tested with the service role key?

-The service role check is not a fix for the client app.
-I would only use it to confirm whether the data exists and whether RLS is the likely reason the user cannot see it.
+The service-role check is not a fix for the client app.
+I would only run it from a trusted server-side environment to confirm that the row exists and that RLS is the likely reason the user cannot see it.
+I would never expose the service-role key in browser or mobile client code.

 ## Reproduction notes